 GPLv3, GPLv2 and the anti-Tivoization clause are major closed-door topics at automotive Linux meetings.
 As Linux gains market share in cars and developers enter the field, bringing the debate about owner-modification of potentially lethal consumer products out into light of day will be a service to the wider community.
 Carmakers, lawmakers and insurance companies are contemplating autonomous navigation, which can only make the controversy grow more heated.
 Do hardware trusted platform modules or SecureBoot signing keys offer a possible resolution?
 Does GPLv3 make sense for cars or is a different license needed?
 Many appropriate alternate panelists exist.

 Karen M. Sandler is the Executive Director of the Software Freedom Conservancy.
 She is known for her advocacy for free software, particularly in relation to the software on medical devices.
 Prior to joining Conservancy, she was Executive Director of the GNOME Foundation where she has recently been elected to the Board of Directors.
 Before that, she was General Counsel of the Software Freedom Law Center.
-Karen co-organizes the award winning GNOME Outreach Program for Women and is an advisor to...
+Karen co-organizes the award winning...
 Read More →

 Richard Fontana is Red Hat's open source licensing counsel.
 His work focuses on advising developers, managers and lawyers about open source licensing, copyright and patent issues, educating non-developers about free software culture, and promoting open standards and intellectual property legal reform. | | Before joining Red Hat, Fontana was Counsel at the Software Freedom Law Center, where he principally worked on drafting GPL version 3 for...
 Read More →